zahiar/terraform-provider-bitbucket/docs/resources/bitbucket_webhook.md

 * `id` - The UUID of the webhook.

 ## Import
-BitBucket webhook's can be imported with a combination of its workspace slug/UUID, repository name & webhook UUID.
+Bitbucket webhook's can be imported with a combination of its workspace slug/UUID, repository name & webhook UUID.

 ### Example using workspace slug, repository name & webhook UUID
 ```sh